sjain600/Kaggle-Playground-Series-Season-5-Episode-12/README.md

     - Examine the target distribution to see whether there is any class imbalance and what techniques to use.
     - Analysed the relationship between the numerical features and the target variable to identify multicollinearity and highlight features with strong correlation with the target.
     - Analysed the feature distribution using KDE plots to identify skewed distribution amongst the features and compare with the train and test datasets.
-    - To conduct further investigation into skewed plots, we used boxplots to look for actual outliers and figure out the next strategy.
+    - To conduct further investigation into skewed plots, I used boxplots to look for actual outliers and figure out the next strategy.
     - Plotted skewed features with their non-linear transformation to see if there is any difference between the plots and if the non-linear transformation leads to a normal distribution.

 2. **Optuna Study:** Find the best hyperparameters for the XGBoost model